 NOTE: For the purpose of clarity in this document only horses are mentioned.
 However, the following conditions apply to all equines including: horses, mules and zebras.

-FOR LIVE HORSES: (including Canadian horses returning to Canada, but excluding horses for immediate slaughter)
+Live Horses (including Canadian horses returning to Canada, but excluding horses for immediate slaughter)

 Import permit: Not required (except for certain categories of horses in which additional requirements are in place in response to other disease outbreaks).